katalon-studio-samples/katalon-octoperf-sample/README.md

 Run scenarios from multiple locations (Europe, USA and more), Analyze bench reports to find performance bottlenecks.

-# Katalon Platform
+# What is Katalon Platform

 Katalon is a modern, comprehensive quality management platform that helps teams of any size deliver the highest quality digital experiences.
 Katalon Studio is a comprehensive toolset for web, API, mobile, and desktop app automation testing.

 # Katalon Platfrom with Octoperf

-This project demonstrates how Katalon Studio helps users to perform the performance testing by using octoperf.
-I have build a test suite which is triggring Load test from octoperf.
+This project demonstrates how Katalon Studio helps users to perform the performance testing by using Octoperf.
+I have built a test suite which is triggering a Load test from Octoperf.

 # Prerequisite
 * [Katalon Studio][KS]